 Lenders apply a 25% discount to the projected rental income to account for vacancies as well as property maintenance and upkeep costs.
 It is important to highlight that the rental income figure that lenders use in your mortgage application may be lower than the income you actually receive from the property.
 Additionally, in some cases lenders may require that the applicant has a two year landlord or property manager history to receive full credit for the rental income.

-If the property generates positive cash flow according to the lender’s rental income calculation methodology, then this cash flow can help you qualify for the mortgage on your new home.
-If the property is cash flow negative, then the loss is included as debt when you apply for the loan, which may reduce the mortgage you can afford.
+If the property generates positive cash flow according to the lender’s rental income calculation methodology, then this cash flow is counted as income in your debt-to-income ratio, which can help you qualify for the mortgage on your new home.
+If the property is cash flow negative, then the loss is included as debt when you apply for the loan, which may reduce the loan you can afford.

 In this scenario, your personal income must be sufficient to cover the loss on the rental property and pay for the mortgage on your new home, while also taking into account your personal debt expenses such as credit cards as well as car and student loans.